 To Be a Christian: An Anglican Catechism

-The Catechesis Task Force is pleased to announce that To Be a Christian: An Anglican Catechism is now available in PDF and Microsoft Word format.
+The Committee for Catechesis is pleased to announce that To Be a Christian: An Anglican Catechism is now available in PDF and Microsoft Word format.

 The Catechism was unanimously approved for trial use by the College of Bishops on January 8th, 2014.
 General feedback is no longer being received as of December 31, 2015.
 Thank you to everyone who submitted feedback.